ryanzhou7/fastapp_course/ch2_mise_prereq.md

 #### Answer: B

 If you are on a macOS, `$ zsh` is set as your default shell.
+The configuration file of `zsh` is called `.zshrc` where rc stands for run commands.

 </p>
 </details>

 ---

+`sh` `zsh`, `sh`, and `bash` are all shells / interpreters.
+Of the 3, `sh` is the oldest and called Bourne Shell.
+Bash is an improved version of `sh` which stands for Bourne Again SHell (capital letters spell out `bash`).
+On most servers, the default shell is `bash` even though `sh` is also available.
+It is unhelpful that a lot of the same code works in all these interpreters, like `echo 'hi'`, but not everything, so be wary of which shell is executing your code if you run into errors. `zsh` was chosen by apple to be the macOS default shell, which allows for rich customizations.

-Let's go piece by piece to understand the`$ echo 'eval "$(~/.local/bin/mise activate zsh)"' >> ~/.zshrc` command.
+Let's go piece by piece to understand the `$ echo 'eval "$(~/.local/bin/mise activate zsh)"' >> ~/.zshrc` command.
 Starting with `$ eval`, an built-in shell command that takes a string as an argument and evaluates it as if it were a command

 ###### Question